-- There may be behaviours not included in this policy. - In cases of extreme and/or persistent negative behaviour, suspension can and will be invoked. - If students continually disobey/break rules they may remain on reflection for a longer period. - If a student is absent, Reflection Time will be done as soon as the student returns.
-If a day is missed deliberately, or the student is late, an extra day of Reflection Time may be added.
+- There may be behaviours not included in this policy. - In cases of extreme and/or persistent negative behaviour, suspension can and will be invoked. - If students continually disobey/break rules they may remain in Reflection Time for a longer period. - If a student is absent, Reflection Time will be done as soon as the student returns.
+If the student is late, an extra day of Reflection Time may be added.

-Return from Suspension Level
+Return from Suspension